WHO WE ARE

 - Inclusive – Men of all backgrounds, orientations, ages, and abilities are welcome.

-The ManKind Project supports a global network of over 1,000 peer-facilitated men’s groups serving close to 10,000 men each week.
+The ManKind Project supports a global brotherhood of over 1,000 peer-facilitated men’s groups serving close to 10,000 men each week.
 In an MKP men’s group, men mentor men through the passages of their lives.

 The ManKind Project empowers men to missions of service, supporting men to make a difference in the lives of others – men, women, and children around the world.
 We help men through any transition, men at all levels of success, men facing almost any challenge.
 Our flagship training, is described by many as the most powerful men’s training available: New Warrior Training Adventure.
 The ManKind Project (MKP) is not affiliated with any religious practice or political party.
 We strive to be increasingly inclusive and affirming of cultural differences, especially with respect to color, class, sexual orientation, faith, age, ability, ethnicity, and nationality.

 The easiest way to find out more is to talk to men and women whose lives have been affected by MKP.
 If you would like to connect to people in your local area, please see our Contact page.

 More men, in more circles, in more places.